 5. Maximize your dietary iron intake

 Women’s nutritional needs change during menstruation.
 Women need more iron than men to make up for the amount of iron they lose in their menstrual period.
 Around 1 mg of iron is lost for every day of bleeding.
 The best source of iron is red meat.
-There are smaller amounts in chicken and fish too.
+There are smaller amounts of chicken and fish too.
 If you don’t consume meat, be sure to choose leafy greens like spinach, kale, collard greens to replenish your body’s iron supply.

 Please share your feedback below about your experience and your choice of food during your period.